Cricket Namibia

 The Namibia Cricket Board, known commercially as Cricket Namibia, is the official governing body of the sport of cricket in Namibia.
-Its current headquarters is in Windhoek, which is the capital and largest city of Namibia.
-Cricket Namibia is Namibia's representative at the International Cricket Council and has been an Associate Member of that body since 1992.
+It has its headquarters in Windhoek, which is the capital and most populous city of Namibia.
+Cricket Namibia is Namibia's representative at the International Cricket Council and has been an associate member of the council since 1992.
 It is also a Member of the African Cricket Association.